Degrowth: Marxist critique

-Traditional Marxists distinguish between two types of value creation: that which is useful to humankind, and that which only serves the purpose of accumulating capital.
 Traditional Marxists consider that it is the exploitative nature and control of the capitalist production relations that is the determinant and not the quantity.
 According to Jean Zin, while the justification for degrowth is valid, it is not a solution to the problem.
 Other Marxist writers have adopted positions close to the de-growth perspective.
 For example, John Bellamy Foster and Fred Magdoff, in common with David Harvey, Immanuel Wallerstein, Paul Sweezy and others focus on endless capital accumulation as the basic principle and goal of capitalism.
 This is the source of economic growth and, in the view of these writers, results in an unsustainable growth imperative.
 Foster and Magdoff develop Marx's own concept of the metabolic rift, something he noted in the exhaustion of soils by capitalist systems of food production, though this is not unique to capitalist systems of food production as seen in the Aral Sea.
 Many degrowth theories and ideas are based on neo-Marxist theory.
 Foster emphasizes that degrowth "is not aimed at austerity, but at finding a 'prosperous way down' from our current extractivist, wasteful, ecologically unsustainable, maldeveloped, exploitative, and unequal, class-hierarchical world."

 Challenges

-Lack of macroeconomics for sustainability

-It is reasonable for society to worry about recession as economic growth has been the unanimous goal around the globe in the past decades.
-However, in some advanced countries, there are attempts to develop a model for a regrowth economy.
-For instance, the Cool Japan strategy has proven to be instructive for Japan, which has been a static economy for almost decades.
+Agriculture